Type 2 Diabetes

 How can Diabetes WA help me?

-Our Diabetes Education and Self-Management for the Ongoing and Newly Diagnosed (DESMOND) course and our Living with Diabetes course are designed specifically for adults with type 2 diabetes.
+Diabetes Education and Self-Management for the Ongoing and Newly Diagnosed (DESMOND) is a course designed specifically for adults with type 2 diabetes.
 We also run the SMART programs, a series of short group education sessions designed to provide information on difference aspects of diabetes management.

-You can contact our Diabetes Information and Advice Line to have all of your diabetes questions answered by a qualified professional, or you can book in to have a private consultation with one of our credentialled diabetes educators.
+You can contact our Diabetes WA Helpline to have all of your diabetes questions answered by a qualified professional.

 We also have a number of programs designed to help you adopt a healthier lifestyle, which will ultimately help you to better manage your diabetes.